 10 Years of Pelotonia… Decades of Impact

-$157 million, 55,000 riders: Pelotonia’s numbers are inspiring and impressive, with each dollar representing another step toward a cancer-free world and every rider a sign of the support that can make that dream a reality.
+Nearly $200 million raised, more than 50,000 riders: Pelotonia’s numbers are inspiring and impressive, with each dollar representing another step toward a cancer-free world and every rider a sign of the support that can make that dream a reality.

 Those numbers, however, are only the beginning of the story of the annual bike ride’s role in the fight against cancer.
 To get a full picture of the impact of the miles pedaled and money raised, you have to take a look at the groundbreaking research underway every day at the OSUCCC – James, where the passion and purpose of Pelotonia is put into action by our team of world-class researchers.